 When we think of wood, we often imagine a natural, sustainable, and environmentally friendly building material.
 And in many ways, it is.
 Wood stores carbon dioxide, which results in a reduction of carbon dioxide emissions by 2,432 metric tonnes (equal to taking 500 cars off the road for a year).

-Concrete is often criticized for being unsustainable as it takes a lot of resources to produce.
-Cement, a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
+In contrast, concrete is often criticized for being unsustainable as it takes a lot of resources to produce.
+Cement, which we learned is a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
 Many people assume that because cement production is bad for the environment, so is concrete production.
-But the truth is far more complicated than that.
+However, the truth is far more complicated than that.

 Let’s take a closer look…

 - Concrete is durable—its lifespan is actually two or three times longer than other common building materials.

-- Concrete is great at absorbing and retaining heat, which means it will increase energy efficiency of a building and reduce HVAC expenses.
+- Concrete is great at absorbing and retaining heat, which means it will increase the energy efficiency of a building and reduce HVAC expenses.

 - Its reflective properties will decrease air-conditioning costs in the hot summer months.

 - Concrete produces little waste as it can be produced in batches specific to project needs.

-Last but not least, there’s safety.
+Last but not least, there is safety.
 In general, wooden structures are not as safe as concrete buildings.
 Wood is vulnerable to external threats like fire, wind, insects, moisture, and mold—all of which can result in structural damage and safety risks.

-While concrete is a durable, strong material, it too poses some safety risks.
-For example, should a concrete structure collapse, either at a jobsite or once the building is occupied, falling concrete could seriously injure anyone who is nearby.
+While concrete is a durable and strong material, it also presents some safety risks.
+For example, if a concrete structure collapses at a job site or once the building is occupied, the falling concrete could seriously injure anyone who is nearby.

-Also, if you’re a builder working with dry or wet concrete, you may experience irritation of the eyes, nose, throat, or skin.
-Furthermore, exposure to silica, a main ingredient in dry concrete, can even cause far more serious health issues, including lung cancer.
+Additionally, if you are a builder working with dry or wet concrete, you may experience irritation of the eyes, nose, throat, or skin.
+Furthermore, exposure to silica, a main ingredient in dry concrete, can cause far more severe health issues, including lung cancer.